 The appeal of downhill skiing is obvious, so why would anyone want to ski uphill?
 That’s what the resort lifts are for, isn’t it?
 Yet ski touring, which combines uphill and downhill skiing in one journey, is a fast-growing winter activity.
 The increase in popularity appears to be due to several reasons.
 Firstly, modern materials mean that skiing equipment is now lighter in weight, which makes uphill skiing more efficient.
 Secondly, many skiers also report that they crave greater freedom and adventure away from busy resorts and groomed slopes.
-In addition, this season, with COVID-19 restrictions limiting travel and resort openings, the trend for ski touring has been given an extra boost.
+In addition, the past two seasons, with COVID-19 restrictions limiting travel and resort openings, the trend for ski touring has been given an extra boost.
 It’s just as well the snowfall across many areas of the UK has been so good this year.

 If you would like to give ski touring a go, here are 12 things to know before you try.

 1. It’s like hiking, only on skis.
 If you think about what it would be like to walk or glide uphill, but with skis on your feet, then you have ski touring in a nutshell.
 This style of skiing uses specialist equipment to allow you to “ski” uphill.
 The boots are lighter, with a “walk mode” that allows ankles to flex.
 While the toe of the boot is fixed to the ski, the heel can move up and down to allow for the action of ski-walking.
 The skis are also lightweight and strips of fabric – called “skins” – are attached to the bottom.
 The friction of the fabric acts like a brake to stop the skis sliding backwards, yet it allows for gliding forwards.
 When you want to ski downhill, the skins are removed and stowed in your pack.
 The ski boot is adjusted to a stiffer ski mode and the heel is secured to the skis.
 Then you’re off…